 - 15. The risk that students are unable to complete their programme or course due to closure of individual sites closure is low. - 16.
-The College currently delivers the vast majority of its programmes at 19 Bedford Square, London, that is leased from the Bedford Estates.
-The other teaching sites are in buildings located normally no more than 10 minutes' walk away from the main campus site. - 17.
+The College currently delivers its programmes at Devon House, St Katherine Docks, London, that is leased from the St Katherine Docks. - 17.
 If, when this lease is up for renewal, the landlord decides that it does not wish to renew the lease, the College would need to secure new premises locally.
 However, this is considered a low risk because the College has been a good tenant.
 If the lease is not renewed, the College will seek to find suitable alternative accommodation in Central London.
 This is again considered a low risk as there is a deep and active rental market in this area and the College has good relations with local property agents.

-&lt;sup>1 NCHNL Board -NCHNL Board is the Board of Governors of NCHNL.
+1 NCHNL Board - NCHNL Board is the Board of Governors of NCHNL.
 NCHNL (NCH at Northeastern Limited) is the limited liability company established under English and Welsh Law through which the College operates.